If you can dream it, you can do it.

 For those wanting to achieve any sort of dream and feel like giving up, please don’t!
 Use these 3 tactics instead and change your mindset.

-I’ll be the first to admit, I’m currently out of shape and can barely run up a flight of stairs without losing my breath.
+Are you currently your optimal self?
+Well, I’ll be the first to admit, I’m currently out of shape and can barely run up a flight of stairs without losing my breath.
 I also used to watch a lot of TV and dreaded waking up in the morning to go to work.
 I realized one day, I had to take massive action towards changing myself and my energy levels.
 I wasn’t the optimal version of myself, SO…

 - I took a HUGE risk and quit my job with only $4,000 in my savings account (with no other job lined up) all while struggling with recent news of my dad’s cancer diagnosis.
 Still, I knew that my line of work wasn’t serving my greatest good and I just had to get out.